 The Atlas toolkit is not based on a special architectural pattern, like MVC related frameworks.
 So, the structure of an Atlas toolkit based application is rather simple.
-And it is exactly the same for the web and the desktop interfaces (and also will be the upcoming mobile interfaces), and you can use exactly the same code for both types of interfaces.

 Most of the DOM related functions are named after they corresponding DOM function, if relevant, or, at least, they refer to the DOM items of same name.

 Through the XSL transformation, DOM elements can have special attributes which are handled by the Atlas toolkit.

 The value of

 event can be all the available JS events, without the

 on prefix.
 When the given event is launched on the concerned element,

 the callback registered with the

 register(...)
 (Node.js API) function and associate with the tag of value

 action will be called, or the